drhsqlite/fossil-mirror/www/cap-theorem.md

 *N* server nodes, you need at least ⌊*N* / 2⌋ + 1 of them to be online for a commit to succeed.

-Many distributed database systems run in CP mode, particularly distributed database systems, because consistency (C) and partition-tolerance (P) is a useful combination.
+Many distributed database systems run in CP mode because consistency (C) and partition-tolerance (P) is a useful combination.
 What you lose is always-available (A) operation: with a suitably bad partition, the system goes down for users on the small side of that partition.